 (This example serves solely to illustrate how the arrangement works.
 You can calculate your personal gain in more detail via the web application.)

 In your situation, one hour has a gross value of € 14.25.
 You buy a bicycle worth € 570.
 Therefore, you need to put up 40 hours to finance the bicycle.

 Tax-related points of attention

 If it turns out that you have not met all fiscal conditions, you will have to bear the financial consequences.

 You can put in money and/or hours towards a bicycle maintenance contribution of € 82 per year.
 This is only possible if you use a bicycle for (part of) the journey between your home and your work.
 Because this concerns an untaxed contribution, this results in a tax advantage.

 You put in € 82 for a bicycle maintenance contribution.
 You have chosen to settle this amount with your end-of-year bonus.
 Your gross end-of-year bonus is reduced by € 82.
 In exchange, you receive a net bicycle maintenance contribution of € 82.
 Assuming a tax rate of 40.40%, this results in a tax advantage of € 33.13.

-You can only choose this target if you live more than 1 kilometre from your work and are not eligible for a travel allowance for commuter travel on the basis of the UT Regulation Removal Allowance or any other scheme.
+You can only choose this target if you live more than 1 kilometre from your work and are not eligible for a travel allowance for commuter travel on the basis of the UT Regulations for relocation, temporary accommodation, and commuting allowances 2017..
 Furthermore, you must meet the conditions set by the Wages and Salaries Tax Act.
 This means that you commute between your home and your work at least one day per week (=within a period of 24 hours) and that you commute regularly.